Groups Top Off 2012 Green Priorities with Bills to Protect Kids from Toxic Chemicals, Grow Environmental Fund

-"Just in time for Earth Day, the environmental community's growing slate of Super Bills provides the State Legislature with an easy to follow roadmap to scoring green points with New Yorkers," said David Gahl, Deputy Director, Environmental Advocates of New York.
-"Because whether you care about conservation, fracking, clean energy, climate change, or children's health and safety, there's a Super Bill for everyone."
+“Just in time for Earth Day, the environmental community’s growing slate of Super Bills provides the State Legislature with an easy to follow roadmap to scoring green points with New Yorkers,” said David Gahl, Deputy Director, Environmental Advocates NY.
+“Because whether you care about conservation, fracking, clean energy, climate change, or children’s health and safety, there’s a Super Bill for everyone.”

 “The state legislature is currently weighing a host of bills that can help New York make significant environmental and economic strides forward,” said Richard Schrader, New York Legislative Director at the Natural Resources Defense Council.
 “From creating thousands of jobs in expanded solar power production, to reducing climate change pollution, preserving open spaces and better protecting residents from proposed fracking–New York has an opportunity to establish itself as a national leader on a variety of fronts.”

 The 2012 green Super Bills include:

 NEW: Child Safe Products Act (A.3141-A – Sweeney) would protect New York’s children from toxic chemicals by better regulating the use of chemicals in children’s products.
 The legislation would create an infrastructure to categorize chemicals of concern, prioritize based on the likelihood of exposure, and require disclosure by product manufacturers as to whether children’s products contain priority chemicals.
 Priority chemicals are those considered the most dangerous by scientists.
 The bill would also phase out children’s products made with priority chemicals starting January 1, 2016.